-When used with B-Box batteries, the minimum required firmware version for the GX device is v2.15.
+When used with B-Box batteries, the minimum supported firmware version for the GX device is v2.42.
 It is highly recommended to use the latest firmware version on all connected devices, including CCGX/VGX, Inverter/Charger and MPPTs.
 There are regular updates to improve performance and reliability.

-The minimum firmware version is 422.
-Though updating to the latest firmware is recommended where possible.
+The minimum supported firmware version is 469.
+Updating to the latest firmware is recommended for new installations, and troubleshooting issues.

 These inverter/charger units must be connected to the GX device via the VE.Bus connection port.